leeroya/unit-coverage/README.md

 ## The idea

-You could ask: what is the use of yet another JS coverage tool? `unit-coverage` was born out of the discussion about the correctness of the current coverage tools: what exactly is beeing measured by most coverage tools available?
+You could ask: what is the use of yet another JS coverage tool? `unit-coverage` was born out of the discussion about the correctness of the current coverage tools: what exactly is being measured by most coverage tools available?

 In most coverage tools you can find at least three metrics: